BioOmics/iSeq/README.md

 ## Update Notes:

+### 2025.11.20
+- **⚠️Update Notice**: Due to recent changes in the **GSA API**, we have updated the way iseq retrieves metadata.
+The metadata fetching process has been modified accordingly to ensure compatibility with the latest GSA API. **Everyone please update iSeq version (≥ 1.9.8)**

 ### 2025.10.21
 - **New `-Q`, `--quiet` option**: Added this option to suppress download progress bars.
 Useful when logging clean outputs.
 - Fixed a bug where `--database` option failed to switch when ENA was inaccessible.